ipapi-is/ipapi/README.md

 ## Introduction

-The IP adddress API internally uses the following data sources:
+The IP adddress API makes use of the following data sources:

-1. Public whois records from regional Internet address registries such as RIPE NCC, APNIC, ARIN and so on
+1. Public whois records from regional Internet address registries such as [RIPE NCC](https://www.ripe.net/), [APNIC](https://www.apnic.net/), [ARIN](https://www.arin.net/) and so on
 2. BGP information in order to find ASN information and their associated routes/prefixes
 3. Public blocklists such as [firehol/blocklist-ipset](https://github.com/firehol/blocklist-ipsets)
 4. The API uses several proprietary datacenter/hosting detection algorithms
-5. Other open source projects that try to find hosting IP addresses such as [github.com/client9/ipcat](https://github.com/client9/ipcat), [github.com/Umkus/ip-index](https://github.com/Umkus/ip-index) or [https://github.com/X4BNet/lists_vpn](github.com/X4BNet/lists_vpn) are also considered.
+5. Other open source projects that try to find hosting IP addresses such as [github.com/client9/ipcat](https://github.com/client9/ipcat), [github.com/Umkus/ip-index](https://github.com/Umkus/ip-index) or [https://github.com/X4BNet/lists_vpn](github.com/X4BNet/lists_vpn) are also considered
 6. The API uses IP threat data from various honeypots
 7. IP geolocation information from several different geolocation providers is used